 Son of Charles Farr, of Chelveston.
 George was listed as farm labourer in 1911.

 George enlisted in Rushden in December 1915 and served in the 2nd (Regular) Battalion, Northants Regiment.
-Less than 3 months later he was dead (age 22) and is buried at Ration Farm Military Cemetery, France.
+Less than 3 months later he died on 8th February 1916 (age 22), and is buried at Ration Farm Military Cemetery, La Chapelle-d'Armentières, France.
 Plot I grave C.10.

 Lived in Caldecott.
 He was a shoe worker in Mr Charles Parker's factory at Higham Ferrers.